acquire-project/acquire-docs/docs/api_reference.md

 - `chunking_is_supported`: A boolean indicating whether chunking is supported for this storage device.

-- `sharding_is_supported`: A boolean indicating whether sharding is supported for zarr storage.
+- `sharding_is_supported`: A boolean indicating whether sharding is supported for this storage device.

 - `multiscale_is_supported`: A boolean indicating whether multiscale storage is supported.